Data Splits 🗃️

 Human Expert-Derived Annotations

-Voxel-level csPCa lesion annotations are delineated and/or patient-level csPCa outcomes are recorded, by one of 10 trained investigators or 1 radiology resident, under supervision of one of 3 expert radiologists, at RUMC, UMCG or NTNU.
+Voxel-level csPCa lesion annotations are delineated and/or patient-level csPCa outcomes are recorded, by one of 10 trained investigators or 1 radiology resident, under supervision of one of 3 expert radiologists, at RUMC, PCNN or STOH.
 Each annotation is derived using all available MRI scans, diagnostic reports (radiology, pathology) and whole-mount prostatectomy specimen (if applicable).
 Lesion delineations are created using ITK-SNAP v3.80.

 Out of the 1500 cases shared in the Public Training and Development Dataset, 1075 cases have benign tissue or indolent PCa (i.e. their labels should be empty or full of 0s) and 425 cases have csPCa (i.e. their labels should have lesion blobs of value 2, 3, 4 or 5).
 Out of these 425 positive cases, only 220 cases carry an annotation derived by a human expert.
 Remaining 205 positive cases have not been annotated.
 In other words, only 17% (220/1295) of the annotations provided in picai_labels/csPCa_lesion_delineations/human_expert should have csPCa lesion annotations, while the remaining 83% (1075/1295) of annotations should be empty.
 This is intentional, because as it is practically infeasible to annotate all lesions at the scale of the Private/Sequestered Training Dataset (7607 cases).
 Hence, we encourage participants to develop methods that can account for or figure out how to use non-annotated cases in the Public Training and Development Dataset as well.